xoxzo/blog.xoxzo.com/content/Engineering/python-powerful-features-en.md

 ## A pinch of syntactic sugar called decorators

 Let’s start with the basics: Everything in Python is an object.
 So functions are objects too.
 Now that means we could have functions as arguments passed on to another function.
-These functions are called higher order functions.
+These functions are called higher-order functions.
 Thus, a higher-order function is a function that takes one or more functions as inputs and returns a function.
 I.e.

     h(x) = f(g(x))